 Git - Life Cycle

-General workflow is like this:
+General workflow is as follows:

-You review changes before commit.
+You review the changes before commit.

-Below is pictorial representation of work flow.
+Shown below is the pictorial representation of the work-flow.